ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/SupportedRuntime.md

 	See [CSE Management](../setup/Operation-management.md) for more information.

+**Plugin System**

+:	A plugin system to extend the functionalities of the CSE with custom plugins.
+	Plugins can be used to implement additional protocol bindings, management commands, and more.
+	In addition, ACME's core plugins are only loaded when their functionalities are enabled, which helps to keep the resource usage of the CSE low.
+It also increases portability, as plugins that use platform-specific dependencies are only loaded on platforms that support them.
+	See [Plugin Overview](../plugins/PluginsOverview.md) for more information about developing plugins for the ACME CSE.

 **Recording Requests**

 :	Requests over Mca and Mcc to an from a CSE can be recorded.
 This may be used to inspect